 Step 1: Google will crawl the images and web pages simultaneously

 Google-bot, or the Google spiders, visit websites and retrieve data that is made available by the website.
 During this process, Google reads the data from images.

 Step 2: Google creates an index for image search

 Google’s search index is a collection of data from billions of web pages.
 The data about the images – importantly the Alt text- is stored in Google’s Database.

 Step 3: The Image Search Algorithm Comes into action

 Google analyses the search query of the users or the image uploaded through “Search by Image”.
 Based on several algorithm factors, the search engine ranks images for the specific query.

-Google Fixed These Issues with its Image Algorithm Update
+Google Fixed These Issues with Past Image Algorithm Update